U.S. Department of Energy - Energy Efficiency and Renewable Energy

 The Home Energy Score is similar to a vehicle's mile-per-gallon rating.
 The Home Energy Score allows homeowners to compare the energy performance of their homes to other homes nationwide.
 It also provides homeowners with suggestions for improving their homes' efficiency.

 The process starts with a Home Energy Score Qualified Assessor collecting energy information during a brief home walk-through.
-Using the Home Energy Scoring Tool, the Qualified Assessor then scores the home on a scale of 1 to 10, with a score of 10 indicating that the home has excellent energy performance.
+Using the Home Energy Scoring Tool, developed by the Lawrence Berkeley National Laboratory, the Qualified Assessor then scores the home on a scale of 1 to 10.
+A score of 10 indicates that the home has excellent energy performance.
 A score of 1 indicates the home needs extensive energy improvements.
 In addition to providing the Score, the Qualified Assessor provides the homeowner with a list of recommended energy improvements and the associated cost savings estimates.

 Click on the image to access the interactive graphic and learn more about Home Energy Score.